ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/link-before.png" width="80%" alt="Link before hover" style="display: block; margin: auto;">

-This is the case throughout the site on clickable buttons, like the one in the cover text box and submit button on the signup form.
+This is the case throughout the site on clickable buttons, like the one in the cover text box and submit button on the sign-up form.

 <img src="assets/images/readme-images/link-after.png" width="80%" alt="Link after hover" style="display: block; margin: auto;">

-The only slightly different one is the logo, the word "relieve" is deliberatly broken up into the phrase "re-live".
+The only slightly different one is the logo, the word "relieve" is deliberately broken up into the phrase "re-live".

 <img src="assets/images/readme-images/logo-before.png" width="50%" alt="Logo before hover" style="display: block; margin: auto;">